Written by Dr. Andrea Pinto MD - Written on September 14, 2021

 Additionally, you also need to follow the instructions included in your kit very precisely so you ensure that you’re taking an adequate sample.
 According to the Mayo Clinic, a poor sample could lead to false negative or positive results.
 You will also need to wait until the incubation time for the STD has passed so that the condition can be detected by the test.

 There are many ways to get tested for STDs, and it’s very important to get regular screening.
-According to the World Health Organization are asymptomatic, which makes diagnosis more difficult.
+According to the World Health Organization, the majority of cases of STDs like HPV, chlamydia, and gonorrhea are asymptomatic, which makes diagnosis more difficult.
 But by getting screened, you can easily help keep yourself and your partners safe.